-2. In the case of a death after 1 January 2008 a bereavement award of £11,800 is payable to the spouse or civil partner of the deceased, or if the deceased was below 18 years of age and had not married, the parents are entitled to this award.
-Please note that at this time “partners,” and/or “common law” husbands or wives are not entitled to a bereavement award.
-If the cause of action arises after 1 April 2013 in England and Wales the sum is increased to £12,980* and from 1 May 2020 that sum is to increase to £15,120.**
+2. In the case of a death after 1 January 2008 a bereavement award of £11,800 was payable to the spouse or civil partner of the deceased, or if the deceased was below 18 years of age and had not married, the parents are entitled to this award.
+In 2020 unmarried cohabitees of at least two years standing were added to this list.*** If the cause of action arose after 1 April 2013 in England and Wales the sum increased to £12,980* and from 1 May 2020 that sum increased to £15,120.**

 3. Reasonable funeral expenses can be recovered.

 4. The Fatal Accidents Act then allows a claim to be brought for financial “dependants” of the deceased.
-Again the persons who may be entitled are defined, and more liberally than the persons entitled to the bereavement award.
+Again the persons who may be entitled are defined and, thankfully, more liberally than the persons entitled to the bereavement award.
 Dependants are: